Unboxed-Software/solana-course/content/durable-nonces.md

 Notice that we are setting `skipPreflight: true` in the `sendAndConfirmRawTransaction` function, this is because if we don't do that the transaction will never reach the network, and the library will reject it and throw an error, therefore it will fail but the nonce will not advance.

-This is not all, in the coming test case we will see that sometimes even if the transaction fails, the nonce will not advance, let's dive right into it.

-## 5. The nonce account will not advance if the transaction fails because of the nonce advance instruction
+## 5. The nonce account will not advance if the transaction fails because the nonce auth did not sign the transaction

-In order to advance the nonce, the `advanceNonce` instruction must go though, so if for any reason this transaction fails the nonce will not advance.

-The `nonceAdvance` instruction could fail for many reasons:
-1. if the nonce authority is not the one who signed the transaction.
-2. if there was any mistakes in the instruction.

-**1. The Nonce authority didn't sign the transaction**

 ```ts
   it('The nonce account will not advance if the transaction fails because the nonce auth did not sign the transaction', async () => {